Here's who is running in DC's mayoral primary on June 16

 Robert L. Gross

-Robert L. Gross is running as a Democrat and is a self-proclaimed "moderate socialist-capitalist."
+Robert L. Gross is a self-proclaimed "moderate socialist-capitalist."
 The key component of his campaign is to modernize city government through responsible artificial intelligence integration for budgeting, service delivery, real-time performance oversight and increasing efficiency without sacrificing transparency.

 Rini Sampath